Strawberry And Rhubarb Jam (No Pectin)

 Four simple ingredients are all you need to make this jam.
 Five if you’re using the star anise.
 I’ve used honey as the sweetener in this recipe.
 If you would prefer to make it with sugar, simply double the amount, as it’s much less sweet than honey.

-- Honey – A perfect complement to the tartness of the rhubarb and the acidity of the strawberries.
+- Honey – a perfect complement to the tartness of the rhubarb and the acidity of the strawberries.
 The honey brings all these flavours together and helps create a rich and fruity final product.

 - Star anise – this is optional, but I highly recommend it.
 I’ve only used a small amount here, so the flavour is very mild.
 So mild in fact I’d suggest doubling the amount if you really want the aniseed to be one of the bigger tastes.